vikhola/vikhola/docs/api/request.md

                 request.body
             </td>
             <td>
-                The "body" property by default returns an incoming HTTP request from the Node.js core, the contents of which can be parsed.
+                The "body" property by default is undefined.
 If the contents of the request were parsed during "kernel.parse", this property will return a parsed version of it.
             </td>
             <td>
                 <pre>
 /**
-* print: IncomingMessage {
+* print: undefined
-* ...
 */
 console.log(request.body);
                 </pre>